University of Nottingham Malaysia

 As convergence and digitalisation now form part of the much bigger multimedia industry, there is an increased need to make sense of the implications for society by conducting more research into the areas of communications and culture.
 Our research programmes provide you with an opportunity to explore contemporary cultural, media and communication theories, policy and practice in depth.

 Research in the School of Media, Languages and Cultures is directed through the centre for the Study of Communications and Cultures (CSCC).
-The centre enables substantive, focused research of this nature to be carried out, yielding results which will be of great benefit and consequence to academia, policy makers, and the wider society.
+The centre enables substantive, focused research of this nature to be carried out, yielding results which will be of great benefit and consequence to academia, policymakers, and the wider society.

 Centre for the Study of Communications and Culture